BSc (Hons) Sport and Exercise ScienceSouthwark Campus

 Why study Sport and Exercise Science at LSBU?

-- Specialist facilities including biomechanics, physiology and gait analysis laboratories.
+- Specialist facilities including state-of-the-art biomechanics and physiology laboratories, and an environmental chamber

 On this course you’ll gain the scientific knowledge and develop the skills that will help you maximise potential for success in all kinds of athletes.
-You’ll take part in practical activities to study the science behind exercise and sport performance, including physiology, biomechanics, psychology and nutrition.
 You’ll also have the opportunity to gain coaching awards and fitness qualifications by taking vocational training courses.

 - Anatomy and physiology